chilaxan/chilaxan.github.io/_posts/2023-11-24-developing-fishhook.md

 ## Major Version 1

-While I was building fishhook, I went through a few hooking strategies.
+While I was building fishhook, I went through a few strategies for calculating dunder function pointer locations.
 In reviewing various objects available in the Python interpreter, the first method I used involved some behavior of the `wrapper_descriptor` class.
 When dunders for C types are accessed directly, like `int.__add__`, the interpreter creates and returns an instance of `wrapper_descriptor` configured as a `slot wrapper`.

 `wrapper_descriptor` instances are layed out as follows:
 ```c